-Mr. Rose was granted 25,000 nonqualified stock options under the Omnibus Plan in fiscal 1999 at an exercise price of \$11.50 per share, which was the fair market value of the underlying shares on the date of grant.
-The number of options granted to Mr. Rose equaled the aggregate option grants to each of the other executive officers under the Omnibus Plan.
-Mr. Rose was also granted 500,000 nonqualified executive stock options at an exercise price of \$9.9375 per share, the fair market value of the underlying shares on the grant date, in connection with his entering into a new three-year employment agreement commencing January 1, 2000.
+Mr. Rose was granted 10,000 nonqualified stock options under the 1999 Omnibus Plan in fiscal 1999 at an exercise price of \$11.50 per share, which was the fair market value of the underlying shares on the date of grant.
+The number of options granted to Mr. Rose equaled the option grants to each of the other executive officers under the Plan.

-INTERNAL REVENUE CODE SECTION 162(M)
+INTERNAL REVENUE CODE SECTION 162(m)

 Section 162(m) of the Internal Revenue Code generally disallows a federal income tax deduction to a public company for compensation paid in excess of \$1 million in any taxable year to the corporation's chief executive officer or any of its other named executive officers in the proxy statement.
-Based on current compensation levels and the present structure of the Company's compensation programs, the Company believes that the annual compensation paid to its executive officers will not exceed or otherwise be subject to the deduction limitation, other than with the possible exception of the nonqualified executive stock options granted in 1993 and 1998.
-Depending upon the number of options exercised by a senior executive officer in a particular year and the value of the underlying shares at that time, exercise of the 1993 or 1998 nonqualified executive stock options could result in the individual's annual compensation exceeding the \$1 million deduction limitation.
+Based on current compensation levels and the present structure of the Company's compensation programs, the Company believes that the annual compensation paid to its executive officers will not exceed or otherwise be subject to the deduction limitation, other than with the possible exception of the nonqualified executive stock options granted in 1993 and 1998 and the nonqualified stock options granted under the 1999 Omnibus Plan.
+Depending upon the number of options exercised by an executive officer in a particular year and the value of the underlying shares at that time, exercise of the 1993 or 1998 nonqualified executive stock options or the nonqualified options granted under the 1999 Omnibus Plan could result in the individual's annual compensation exceeding the \$1 million deduction limitation.